|

 beta peptide and hyperphosphorylated TAU protein caused by the mutations"

-hand it was a short six month period but on the third hand, mice have a much
+was a short six month period but on the third hand, mice have a much shorter

 -

-Light from self-luminous tablet computers can affect evening melatonin, delaying
+from self-luminous tablet computers can affect evening melatonin, delaying sleep

-light, these electronic devices must emit light at short wavelengths, which
+these electronic devices must emit light at short wavelengths, which makes them

-makes them potential sources for suppressing or delaying the onset of melatonin
+potential sources for suppressing or delaying the onset of melatonin in the

-in the evening, reducing sleep duration and disrupting sleep.
-This is
+evening, reducing sleep duration and disrupting sleep.
+This is particularly

-particularly worrisome in populations such as young adults and adolescents, who
+worrisome in populations such as young adults and adolescents, who already tend

-already tend to be night owls ...
-Melatonin suppression after a one-hour
+to be night owls ...
+Melatonin suppression after a one-hour exposure to the

-exposure to the tablet was not significantly affected.
-However, after a two-hour
+tablet was not significantly affected.
+However, after a two-hour exposure there

 -